-The philosopher Karl Popper (1902-1994) recognized that political discourse centered on the age old question “who should rule?”
+The philosopher Karl Popper (1902-1994) recognized that political discourse centered on the age-old question “who should rule?”
 Should it be a king, aristocrats, priests, a dictator, a small group of dictators, or “the people,” or their delegates?

 In the past, however rulers were chosen, the outcome was war and the decline and fall of civilizations.
 Good governments degenerated into bad governments.
 Governments were replaced by force.
-Inspired by the thought of Popper, physicist David Deutsch posits that the question should be not who should rule but how can we rid ourselves of bad governments without violence.
+Inspired by Popper’s ideas, physicist David Deutsch posits that the question should be not who should rule but how can we rid ourselves of bad governments without violence.
 1

-This website memorializes the work of a man, Andrew J. Galambos, who said the answer to the problem of government is to establish a culture in which each person rules himself and no others; and in which human life and property, including intellectual property, the source of human progress, are protected by proprietary government services.
+This website memorializes the work of a man, Andrew J. Galambos, who said the answer to the problem of government is to establish a culture in which each person rules himself and no others; and in which human life and property, including intellectual property, the source of human progress, are protected by proprietary governmental services.